digidotcom/xbee-python/README.rst

-Digi XBee Python library python 2
+Digi XBee Python 2 library
 ======================================================

 This project contains the source code of the XBee Python library, an